-The VARIABLE macro is applied in the program to declare and define two variables of the int type, namely the global_variable and local_variable.
+The VARIABLE macro is applied in the program to declare and define the global_variable and the local_variable of the int type.
 Moreover, the latter variable is also initialized.
 The code in not easy to follow, but it demonstrates the usage of the ## operator.

-If needed a definition of a macro may be excluded from the whole of code or a part of it with the use of #undef directive.
+If needed a definition of a macro may be excluded from the entire code or a part of it with the use of #undef directive.
 It should be followed by the name of the macro to exclude.
 The macro won't be available for the code that follows the directive.